gunnbr/SIDish/README.md

 I don't think there's anything wrong with the Miduino at all, I just wanted to see if I could do any better.

 ## Status
+This is currently undergoing refactoring to split out the synthesizer from the goattracker playback and is probably broken for Arduino.

 The current status is that basic support for playing goattracker files works.
 Not everything is implemented or works correctly, but songs are okay to recognizable.
 It can be compiled both to write out .wav files on the host system or play in realtime on an ATmega.